RamosGonzalo/CRM-Freelancer/README.md

 # FreeManage 🚀

-**FreeManage** es una aplicación **CRM (Customer Relationship Management)** pensada especialmente para **freelancers** que buscan organizar de forma eficiente sus **clientes, tareas, pagos y perfil personal** desde un solo lugar.
+**FreeManage** is a **CRM (Customer Relationship Management)** application specially designed for **freelancers** who want to efficiently manage their **clients, tasks, payments, and personal profile** all in one place.

 ---

-## 📌 Descripción
+## 📌 Description

-FreeManage fue creado como una solución integral, moderna y ligera para quienes trabajan de forma independiente y necesitan tener el control total de su actividad profesional.
+FreeManage was created as an all-in-one, modern, and lightweight solution for independent professionals who need full control over their workflow.
-Permite:
+It allows you to:

-- Registrar y autenticar usuarios de forma segura
+- Register and authenticate users securely
-- Administrar clientes y sus tareas asignadas
+- Manage clients and their assigned tasks
-- Registrar pagos y consultar el historial por moneda
+- Log payments and view history by currency
-- Editar datos personales y cambiar la contraseña
+- Edit personal information and change password
-- Todo en un entorno limpio, rápido y responsivo
+- All in a clean, fast, and responsive environment

 ---

-## ⚙️ Stack Tecnológico
+## ⚙️ Tech Stack

 ### 🖥️ Frontend
 - React 19 + Vite
 - TypeScript
 - TailwindCSS
 - React Router DOM
 - Axios
 - SweetAlert2

 ### 🛠️ Backend
 - Node.js + Express
 - MongoDB + Mongoose
 - TypeScript
 - JWT (JSON Web Tokens)
 - Bcrypt

 ---

-## ✨ Funcionalidades principales
+## ✨ Main Features

-- 🔐 Autenticación segura con JWT
+- 🔐 Secure authentication with JWT
-- 🔒 Rutas protegidas para usuarios autenticados
+- 🔒 Protected routes for authenticated users
-- 👥 CRUD completo de clientes
+- 👥 Full CRUD for clients
-- ✅ Gestión de tareas por cliente con estado y fecha de entrega
+- ✅ Task management per client with status and due date
-- 💸 Registro de pagos recibidos con filtro por moneda
+- 💸 Payment logging with currency filter
-- 🧑‍💻 Edición de perfil de usuario y cambio de contraseña
+- 🧑‍💻 User profile editing and password change
-- 🧼 UI minimalista, moderna y adaptable a todos los dispositivos
+- 🧼 Minimalist, modern, and fully responsive UI
-- 📁 Código organizado y fácil de mantener
+- 📁 Clean and maintainable code structure

 ---

-## 📸 Capturas
+## 📸 Screenshots

 <img width="1920" height="989" alt="image" src="https://github.com/user-attachments/assets/57d7458b-2a6f-4c60-bc9d-b1a2d74116b9" />